 Connecting to exampleftp.computerhope.com... exampleftp.computerhope.com FTP server ready.
 Name: yourusername Password:

-If your user name and password are valid and entered correctly, you will be successfully logged in:
+If your username and password are valid and entered correctly, you are successfully logged in:

 Remote system type is UNIX.
 Using ASCII mode to transfer files. ftp>

-Once at the ftp> prompt, you will be in the default directory for the user you logged in as.
+Once at the ftp> prompt, you are placed in the default directory for the user you used to log in.
 The first thing you'd probably want to do is see what directory that is.
-To see the present working directory, use the pwd command just like in Linux:
+To see the present working directory, use the pwd command like in Linux:

 The number 257 is a numerical code.
 All FTP messages have a code number associated with them, and for technical reasons they are included with the messages from the server.
 The server lets you know you're in the /ftpdefaultdir directory.
 Let's see what files are in there, using the ls command:

-This will produce a file listing, just like in Linux.
+This produces a file listing, like in Linux.
 You can change remote directories with cd.
-If you want to change what directory you're using on your local computer, you can use lcd for "local change directory."
+To change what directory you're using on your local computer, you can use lcd for "local change directory."
 Let's say you want to get a file from the server named awesome.jpg, and download it to your local directory /home/myuser/images:

 FTP supports two different types of file transfers, ASCII and binary.
 At login, the server told us it was currently in ASCII mode.
 Let's change that to binary:

-bin is short for binary, and either command will switch to binary mode.
-We can now do the same file transfer and the file will come through correctly.
+bin is short for binary, and either command switches to binary mode.
+We can now do the same file transfer and the file comes through correctly.

 Let's switch to the remote directory all-images.

-This directory had a "README" message which is displayed by the FTP server every time you change it to your current directory.
-The server then let you know that your cd command was successful.
+This directory had a "README" message displayed by the FTP server every time you change it to your current directory.
+The server then lets you know the cd command was successful.
 Now let's download every JPEG file using a wildcard.
 We can use the mget command, which allows us to get multiple files with one command:

 ftp> mget *.jpg *.jpeg *.JPG *.JPEG

-We will now get all the jpeg files with the extensions JPG, JPEG, jpg, or jpeg.
+We now get all the jpeg files with the extensions JPG, JPEG, jpg, or jpeg.